How to Use the Command 'svgo' (with Examples)

 svgo

-specifies the directory path where the optimized SVG files will be saved.
+specifies the output directory where optimized SVG files will be saved, distinct from the original files.

 Example output: